braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/google_tag_manager.md

 There are two Google Tag Manager templates built by Braze: the [Initialization Tag](#initialization-tag) and [Actions Tag](#actions-tag).

-Both tags can be found in Google's Community Gallery when adding a new Tag, by searching "Braze" as shown below:
+Both tags can be added to your workspace from [Google's Community Gallery][15], or by searching for Braze when adding a new tag from the Community Templates.

 ![Community Gallery Search][3]